Logo

 Mark Rylance was able to survive thanks to HSBC contacts who brought him food.

-Mark Rylance's parents moved to the US in 1962; he first moved to Connecticut, then to Wisconsin in 1969, where his father and mother taught English at the University School of Milwaukee, which Mark Rylance attended.
+Mark Rylance's parents moved to the US in 1962; first to Connecticut, then to Wisconsin in 1969, where his father and mother taught English at the University School of Milwaukee, which Mark Rylance attended.

 Mark Rylance has a sister named Susannah, an opera singer and author, and a deceased brother, Jonathan, who was a sommelier at Chez Panisse.